artefactual/archivematica-docs/user-manual/access/access.rst

 Review and download DIPs
 ------------------------

-Regardless of the access path chosen (an integrated access system, or storing the DIP) the dashboard will present the operator with the option of reviewing and downloading the DIP objects.
+All DIPs that have been stored are available for download through the :ref:`Packages tab in the Storage Service <storageservice:packages-tab>`.
+This is the default method for downloading DIPs.

+If you have used the Upload DIP functionality to send your DIP to AtoM/Binder, ArchivesSpace, or CONTENTdm, you will have the option to review the DIP from the Archivematica user interface.
 When the Upload DIP microservice is complete, a "review" link will appear:

 .. image:: images/review-dip.*
    :align: center
    :width: 80%
    :alt: Click on the "review" link in the Upload DIP microservice

-This will present the operator with a page displaying the uploadedDIPs directory which can then be navigated to locate any DIP in this directory.
-As shown below, when expanded, the DIP objects, thumbnails and METS files can be viewed or downloaded within the browser window.
+This will open the `uploadedDIPs` directory in a new tab.
+You can navigate the directory by clicking on the yellow folder icons.
+Click on the the individual DIP object, thumbnail, or METS file to view it.

 .. image:: images/download-dip.*
    :align: center
    :width: 80%
    :alt: Download DIP screen showing a DIP directory expanded.

-Your ability to view the objects in the browser will be dependent on your browser having plugins for the particular filetypes.
-However, all files can be downloaded locally in this manner.
+Depending on the type and size of the file, it may either open in another tab or it may be downloaded to your computer.

 .. _access-tab: